 If the rocks were exposed to enough heat to cause them to melt, once the material solidified it would be an igneous rock.

-Before being metamorphosed metamorphic rocks would have either been igneous or sedimentary rocks.
+Before being metamorphosed metamorphic rock would have either been an igneous or sedimentary rock.

-When the chemical composition of a rock is changed new minerals are created.
+When the chemical composition of a rock changes new minerals are created.

-Movement in the Earth causes the heat and pressure that's required to create a metamorphic rock.
+Movement in the Earth causes the heat and pressure required to create a metamorphic rock.